heyman/mms-decoder/example_application/README.txt

  - Make the presentation nicer

-Future versions are planned.
+Future versions are not planned.
 Fixes and contributions are accepted if I think they fit.

 Contact:
 --------------------
 http://heyman.info
-jonatan@heyman.info
+jonatan [at] heyman.info
 --------------------

 ===========================================================================